pran-7-5/eco_style/README.md

 Why are you not banning, start by changing the central tax, this will slowly bankrupt those industries.
 Renewable tax 5%, bad products to 68% GST.

 I don't want any import tax on all hydrogen products, I mean we don't have a single company, how can our market be threatened.
 Buying petrol from outside, money goes away anyway.
-So cut gas purchase by half and buy the nel hydrogen.

-That will cut the Toyota_mirai and Nel_hydrogen price in half.
+So cut gas purchases by half and buy electrolyzers from Nel_hydrogen.
+This will cut the Toyota_mirai and Nel_hydrogen electrolyzers price in half.

 Can't step outside in the morning.
 It's 50 celsius.
 Every year there is a cyclone now used to be once in a decade, destroying everything, my tax is going in this.